Taking Photos of dragonflies and damselflies

 Getting Close Enough

-I have two favourite lenses that I use when taking dragonfly photos.
-Which one I chose depends on how close I can physically get to the mini beasts, but both are normally in my camera bag.
+I have two favorite lenses for taking dragonfly photos.
+My choice depends on how close I can get to the insects, but I usually keep both in my camera bag.

-Both of the photos of dragonflies below were taken with the 100-400mm as they were perched over the water and I didn't want to get wet feet!
+Both photos of dragonflies below were taken with the 100-400mm lens.
+The dragonflies were perched over water, and I wanted to keep my feet dry!

 Four Spotted Chaser dragonfly photoFour Spotted Chaser